Inflect logo

 FactorRating / DataNotes

-Sales TaxSST (10% Sales / 8% Service)Malaysia's Sales and Service Tax applies.
+Sales TaxSST (10% Sales / 8% Service)Malaysia's Sales and Service Tax applies to hardware and colocation services.

 Network & Connectivity Ecosystem